obonaventure/cnp3/book/network/network.rst

 IP version 4 is the data plane protocol of the network layer in the TCP/IP protocol suite.
 The design of IP version 4 was based on the following assumptions :

- - IP will provide an unreliable connectionless service (reliability will be provided by TCP when needed)
+ - IP should provide an unreliable connectionless service (TCP provides reliability when required by the application)
- - IP will operate with the datagram transmission mode
+ - IP operates with the datagram transmission mode
- - IP addresses will have a fixed size of 32 bits
+ - IP addresses have a fixed size of 32 bits
- - IP will be used above different types of datalink layers
+ - IP must be useable above different types of datalink layers
- - IP hosts will exchange variable length packets
+ - IP hosts exchange variable length packets

 The addresses are an important part of any network layer protocol.
 In the late 1970s, the developers of IPv4 designed IPv4 for a research network that would interconnect some research labs and universities.
 For this utilisation, 32 bits wide addresses were much larger than the expected number of hosts on the network.
 Furthermore, 32 bits was a nice address size for software-based routers.
 None of the developers of IPv4 were expecting that IPv4 would become as widely used as it is today.